m0rjc/PICStateMachineGenerator/README.markdown

 * Define a State Model in an XML file
 * Combine this with some support code and program it onto a PIC
 * Write JUnit tests which interact with the PIC and the running state model over the serial port.

+Create at least a simple UI to run files.
+Maybe one day a UI to edit them.